What to watch on Prime Video: The best shows streaming right now

 Number of seasons: 1

-The post-apocalyptic video game franchise finally made its way to the small screen this year, with pretty damn delightful results.
+The post-apocalyptic video game franchise finally made its way to the small screen last year, with pretty damn delightful results.
 As William Hughes puts it in his season-one finale recap: “Whereas, say, The Last Of Us worked as an adaptation solely by strictly recreating its source material in a non-interactive form, this series opted instead for the more ambitious path: wrestling with the themes and ideas that power the Fallout universe without slavishly recreating them.
 It’s both heartbreaking and laugh-out-loud funny, genuinely moving and horrifically, gut-churningly violent.”
-Not so surprisingly, the series has been renewed for a second season.
+Season two arrives in December, and a third season has been commissioned.

 Fleabag (Prime Video: 2016-2019)